Mo-Gamer-2000/TaskFlare/README.md

 * Task Management: Create, update, and delete tasks.
 * Dynamic Updates: Real-time updates of task status and priority.
 * Responsive Design: Utilises TailwindCSS for responsive and modern UI.
+* Role-Based Authentication: Implement authentication on both server-rendered and client-rendered pages with OAuth providers like Google and GitHub, and custom authentication provider using MongoDB.

 ### Contributing